Yes. You can get pregnant from the pull-out method.

 The person with the penis has to pull it out of the vagina when they feel they’re about to ejaculate and offloading away from the genitals.
 It sounds simple, but timing can be hard to control, and this doesn’t even take pre-ejaculate into account (yep, you can get pregnant from pre-cum, too).

 Perfect use also involves taking precautions before having sex again.
-To make sure the penis is totally free and clear of any residual seem, the person needs to urinate and clean off the tip of their penis before going in for another round.
+To make sure the penis is totally free and clear of any residual semen, the person needs to urinate and clean off the tip of their penis before going in for another round.
 This can be a bit of a mood killer for some.

 Perfecting the pull-out method is indeed tricky and practice is unlikely to make it much more effective.
 If you’d still like to give it a try, you need to work on perfecting your timing.